 Used Blazor to control a Christmas tree from a Raspberry Pi

 Built a Blazor app for looking up lyrics to vocaloid music

 Integrated Blazor with the Redux DevTools to do time-traveling debugging

 The feedback and support from the community has been tremendous.

 Today we released our first public preview of Blazor, a new experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
-Blazor enables full stack web development with the stability, consistency, and productivity of .NET.
-While this release is alpha quality and should not be used in production,

 Today I’m excited to announce a new experimental project from the ASP.NET team called Blazor.
 Blazor is an experimental web UI framework based on C#, Razor, and HTML that runs in the browser via WebAssembly.
 Blazor promises to greatly simplify the task of building fast and beautiful single-page applications that run in any browser.